walterbender/Syllabi/color.md

 Questions to Consider
 ---------------------

+* What are some of the differences between Pantone and Munsell?
 * What are the challenges to color reproduction?
 * What happens when the print (yellow paper) and the display (blue LED) have to coexist?